alloba/book-of-hours-notes/things/Regensburg Balm.md

 ## Description
 Regensburg Balm

-An invaluable herbal cure introduced to Hush House by the physician Natan after his exile from Regensburg.
+An invaluable herbal cure introduced to Hush House by the physician [[Natan of Regensburg|Natan]] after his exile from Regensburg.
 ## Locations
 - [[Foundry]]
 - [[Crucible Tower - Interview Laboratory]]